wp-plugins/buddypress-activity-privacy/readme.txt

 - Admin have abitility to enable/disable FontAwsome icons.

-- Admin have abitility to enable/disable view and editing the privacy of all activities.
+- Admin have abitility to enable/disable viewing and editing the privacy of all activities.

-- Admin have abitility to enable/disable viewing/editing the visibility for all members.
+- Admin have abitility to enable/disable editing the privacy of posts for all members.

 - Admin have abitility show/hide the privacy label in selexbox.